Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 LEGOLAND New York Brick Party Carousel.
 LEGOLAND is an amusement park for kids that has plenty for toddlers to do

-If kids can dream it, they can build it (and probably ride it) at LEGOLAND.
-And with locations in Florida, California, and New York, chances are you aren’t too far from a LEGOLAND park.
+If kids can dream it, they can build it (and probably ride it) at LEGOLAND parks around the country.
+With locations in Florida, California, and New York, chances are you aren’t too far from one of the premier amusement parks for kids.
 In addition to attractions themed to the LEGO Movie, LEGO City, LEGO Ninjago, and more, you can meet your favorite LEGO characters, build with LEGO bricks, and stay in a LEGO hotel (don’t worry, it’s not really made from LEGO).
 Toddlers and preschoolers will especially love the Duplo rides and play areas.

-Bonus: Right next door to LEGOLAND Florida, the Peppa Pig Theme Park has a dozen toddler-friendly attractions and six rides, half of which do not have height restrictions.
+Bonus: Right next door to LEGOLAND Florida, the Peppa Pig Theme Park has a dozen toddler-friendly attractions and rides, many of which do not have height restrictions.

-4. Islands of Adventure at Universal Orlando Resort
+4. Universal Studios Florida at Universal Orlando Resort

 Orlando, Florida